cchungmin/cogent-labs-restaurant-finder/README.md

 In search bar, requests would be sent frequently if inputs are too many.
 Dynamically requests might not be very ideal.
 Throttle or debounce could be applied if necessary.

-## contact
+## Contact
 If you have any questions or you are simply interested in my profile, please send [a mail](mailto:min427@gmail.com) or let's connect on [LinkedIn](https://www.linkedin.com/in/chungmincheng/).
 I am always enthusiastic in new front-end technologies.